nf-core/rnaseq/docs/usage.md

 The `--hisat_build_memory` option changes this threshold.
 By default it is `200GB` - if your system `--max_memory` is set to `128GB` but your genome is small enough to build using this, then you can allow the exon build to proceed by supplying `--hisat_build_memory 100GB`

-### `--subsamp_filesize_thresh`
-This parameter defines the threshold in BAM file size (in bytes) at which data subsampling is used prior to the RSeQC `gene_body_coverage` step.
-This step is done to speed up and reduce compute resources for the gene body coverage analysis .
-For very large files this means, that the BAM file will be subsampled to compute the `gene_body_coverage`, for small files there will not be a subsampling step.
-By default this parameter is set to `10000000000` - ten gigabytes.

 ### `--sampleLevel`
 Used to turn of the edgeR MDS and heatmap.
 Set automatically when running on fewer than 3 samples.